 Site of the most famous two-minute speech in U.S. history, and of the bloody Civil War battle that marked the high tide of Confederate fortunes, Gettysburg National Military Park surrounds the town of Gettysburg, protecting the scenes of the struggle as they were July 1-3, 1863, when as many as 51,000 of the 165,000 combatants were killed or wounded.
 Over a thousand monuments mark the various historic sites around the 6,000 acres of rolling green pasture that form the park.
-The entire battlefield is evocative and interesting, but to make the most of a visit start your tours at the visitors center (1195 Baltimore Pike, 717/334-1124, daily, $12.50), discreetly hidden away near Hunt Avenue east of Taneytown Road two miles south of town, where an extensive museum puts the battle into context and displays a huge array of period weaponry.
-Unfortunately, you can no longer watch the battle unfold on the much-loved Electric Map, which looks a lot like a boxing ring but has been superseded by more advanced multimedia displays in the digital age.
-However, the new visitors center has made space for an even older didactic artifact: the famous circular Cyclorama, a 42 by 377-foot painting that evocatively portrays the final Confederate assault on July 3, 1863.
-There are also numerous maps and guides available, including an excellent podcast tour of the surrounding battleground.
+The entire battlefield is evocative and interesting, but to make the most of a visit, start your tours at the visitors center (1195 Baltimore Pike, 717/334-1124, daily, $9-15), discreetly hidden away near Hunt Avenue east of Taneytown Road, two miles south of town, where an extensive museum puts the battle into context and displays a huge array of period weaponry.
+Unfortunately, you can no longer watch the battle unfold on the much-loved Electric Map, which looked a lot like a boxing ring but has been superseded by more advanced multimedia displays in the digital age.
+However, the new visitors center has made space for an even older didactic artifact: the famous circular Cyclorama, a 42-by-377-foot painting-in-the-round that evocatively portrays the final Confederate assault on July 3, 1863.
+There are also numerous maps and guides available, including an excellent audio tour of the surrounding battleground.

-North from the visitors center, a mile-long and very worthwhile walk leads north to the Gettysburg National Cemetery, where President Abraham Lincoln delivered his famous address on November 19, 1863.
+North from the visitors center, a worthwhile quarter-mile walk leads north to the Gettysburg National Cemetery, where President Abraham Lincoln delivered his famous address on November 19, 1863.